Prompt Library · 36 prompts

 2. Where are we genuinely better — and can we prove it?

-3. Which customer segment do they threaten most?
+3. Which customer segment do they threaten the most?

 4. What should we change in our communication / offer in response?

-5. Is there anything they do that we should learn from?
+5. Is there anything they are doing that we should learn from?

-Be honest — I want analysis, not validation.
+Be honest — I want an analysis, not confirmation.

 FO-10